esports-manager/esports-manager/CONTRIBUTING.md

 There are several ways you can contribute with the project, whether you are a programmer or just a fan of this type of project, it means a lot if you can help us in any meaningful way.
 This game was born out of a dissatisfaction with alternatives in the market, and was built by an eSports fan, so I assume that if you're here, you want to be part of this and you're also an eSports fan.

 If you can't code, but you have other skills that you can help us, don't worry, you can still do it.
-And if you can't do either of the things we proposed, you can still help us by:
+And if you can't do either of the things we proposed, you can still help us:

-- Giving us a star!
+- Give us a star!
 - Tweet about the project!
 - Refer this project in your project's readme!
-- Mention this project at local meetups and tell your friends or colleagues about it!
+- Tell your friends about us!
 - Share us on facebook!
 - Donate to the project *(not available yet)*
 - Make a video about it!